maxfire2008/spotify-video/README.md

 ## to-do
 * [ ] make time sync more accurate
+* [ ] Implement Win32 API to get exact time from spotify desktop
 * [ ] do not use `info["requested_formats"][0]["url"]` because `[0]` might cause issues